 The initial duration of the concession regarding the GSM 900 public mobile radio telephone service was a period of 15 years starting from the execution of the concession agreement (November 4, 1993 to November 4, 2008).
 On October 7, 1999 an amended concession contract was signed with the Ministry of Economy and Transport which allowed the Company to provide mobile radio telephone service also in the 1800 MHz band in Hungary until October 7, 2014.
 The duration of the concession regarding the DCS 1800 public mobile radio telephone service was originally 15 years starting from the execution of the new concession agreement (October 7, 1999 to October 7, 2014).
 As it was stipulated in the concession contracts, the Minister was entitled to extend the concession period for both services upon their expiration for another 7.5 years without the invitation of a tender.
 On November 8, 2007, the Company signed the renewed Concession Contract along with the Cooperation Agreement with the Minister that was effective from November 2008.
 The new Concession Contract prolonged the duration of the 900 MHz frequency usage right until May 4, 2016.
 The decree on frequency fees was changed from April 1, 2011 which made the modification of the concession contract necessary.
 The modification was made on March 31, 2011 allowing the introduction of band fees in the concessionary 900 MHz and 1800 MHz bands.
 The concession contract was modified again on December 14, 2011 allowing the technology-neutral (GSM, UMTS, LTE and WiMAX) use of the concessionary 900 MHz and 1800 MHz bands.
-According to the Act on Electronic Communications entering into force on July 25, 2012 the Company initiated the transformation of the concession contract, which was concluded on November 30, 2012 leaving the possibilities for prolongations of frequency usage rights unchanged.
+According to the Act on Electronic Communications entering into force on July 25, 2012 the Company initiated the transformation of frequency usage rights unchanged.